Incremental Learning Overview

 What Is Incremental Learning?

 Incremental learning, or online learning, is a branch of machine learning that involves processing incoming data from a data stream—continuously and in real time—possibly given little to no knowledge of the distribution of the predictor variables, sample size, aspects of the prediction or objective function (including adequate tuning parameter values), and whether the observations have labels.
+Another type of incremental learning involves training a model and detecting anomalies in an incoming data stream (see Incremental Anomaly Detection Overview).

 Incremental learning algorithms are flexible, efficient, and adaptive.
 The following characteristics distinguish incremental learning from traditional machine learning: